labelle/evo-code-block/README.md

 ## Code tag classes
-This code tag can have all the same classes as the inline block.
+This code tag can have all the same classes as the [inline code block](https://github.com/labelle/evo-code-inline).

 >No class on the code tag fullscreen